-Number of Late's Sanction With whom Once in a week A fifteen-minute detention on the day that the pupil was late on.
-Form Tutor Late more than once in a week A one-hour detention on the Friday.
-Parents are informed vie a text message.
-Head of Department or Director of Learning
+Number of Late's Sanction With whom

+Once in a week A fifteen-minute detention on the day that the pupil was late Form Tutors

+on.

+Late more than once in a 45 minutes detention Senior Leadership team

+week on the Friday.
+Parents

+Number of Late's Sanction With whom

+are informed via a text

+message.

-Number of Late's Sanction With whom Failure to attend the late detention on the Friday A one and half detention on the following Monday, Parents will be informed vie text message or phone call.
-Senior Leadership Team
+Failure to attend the late A one and half hour Senior Leadership Team

+detention on the Friday detention on the

+following Monday,

+Parents will be

+informed vie text

+message or phone call.